Arthur Sculley is the co-founder of Traaktor Limited, London: a digital financial service company.

 He is a former banker, technology executive, lecturer and consultant to governments, banks and corporations.
-He co-authored the business book B2B Exchanges now used by many business schools.
+He co-authored the business book B2B Exchanges in 1999 which is still used by business schools.

 For 25 years Arthur held jobs in corporate banking, corporate finance and asset management at JP Morgan in New York, Hong Kong, Singapore and London, including head of JP Morgan’s global private bank and Managing Director.
 In the mid 1990s as an entrepreneur, he became a leader in B2B technology for financial services, co-founding and chairing the first B2B financial services software as a service company, IntraLinks (NYSE:IL) in New York in 1996 and later CreditTrade (NYSE:ICE) in London.

 Separately, he is conducting research on the impact of Turkey’s Anatolian Tiger businessmen on Turkey’s foreign policy.

 He is a graduate of the Wharton School and the Fletcher School.